Rutva-Pandya/rutvapandya.github.io/index.md

 ## About This Site

-This portfolio showcases my academic journey and research interests.
-I'll be regularly updating it with:
+This portfolio will be regularly updated with:

 - **Publications** - Papers, preprints, and conference presentations as they become available
 - **Blog Posts** - Updates on research progress and insights from coursework